rstuehler/starter-academic/content/authors/admin/_index.md

   url: https://www.uni-wuerzburg.de/startseite/

 # Short bio (displayed in user profile at end of posts)
 bio: My research focuses on the exploration of new topological quantum materials.
-A specific example is the realization of a new phase of matter called *topological insulators*.
-I advance the fabrication of the one-atom layer thick topological insulator *bismuthene* and study its fundamental quantum mecahnical properties with scanning tunneling microscopy and photoelectron spectroscopy techniques.

 # Interests to show in About widget
 interests: